jackericson98/vorpy/README.md

 Each launcher creates a local `.venv` and installs the GUI dependencies automatically when needed.
 The first run displays installation progress and may take several minutes.
 Later launches skip setup, detach from the terminal, and show a VorPy splash while the 3D stack loads.
-Linux uses a graphical setup dialog when `zenity` is available; macOS shows setup progress in Terminal.
+A lightweight installer window shows the VorPy logo and package installation log during first-time setup.

 On GNOME-based Linux desktops, a newly cloned `.desktop` file may need to be trusted once before it can be opened by double-clicking: